UniStuttgart-VISUS/megamol/docs/manual.md

 - The binary `megamol` is located in the default installation path `../megamol/build/install/bin`.
   If you use additional external libraries (e.g. when using OSPRay), you have have to use the shell script `megamol.sh` instead.
-  This script sets up the required library path:
+  This script adds the required library path:

   ```bash
     #!/bin/bash